ED injection therapy starts with a supervised in-office test dose, technique training, and a clear emergency plan.

 Innovative Urology serves patients from Westfield, Summit, Short Hills, Millburn, Livingston, Edison, Woodbridge, Morristown, and nearby New Jersey communities.

-erection injection therapy decision paths
+intracavernosal injection therapy decision paths

 Oral ED medication